 These guys really have great customer support with a real human face – while talking to one of their representatives it’s reassuring that you can see their profile, including technical background and years of experience.
 With data centers on 3 continents, 99.9% uptime, and managed WordPress hosting, it’s hardly surprising that their customer reviews speak for themselves.

-WP Engine are all about innovation, which they aim to deliver at a faster pace than any other hosting provider.
-Utilizing over 30 open source technologies means their platform isn’t stuck with closed, proprietary systems.
+WP Engine is all about innovation, which they aim to deliver at a faster pace than any other hosting provider.
+Utilizing over 30 open-source technologies means their platform isn’t stuck with closed, proprietary systems.
 With the bonus of 35 StudioPress themes + Genesis framework free, and best in class customer service and technical support, this is one professional outfit you really cannot go wrong with.

 We have a special offer for WP Engine from WP Mayor – Get 20% OFF your first payment.
 If you purchase an annual plan, that’s a total of 4 months of free hosting.

 Kinsta managed WordPress hosting boasts some big name clients – Ubisoft, TripAdvisor, GE, and Ricoh to name a few.
 If that’s not enough to show that these guys can be trusted, they also boast premium features and a purpose-built WordPress hosting tool, making it easy to oversee and manage all your sites in one place.
 Throw in speed, security, and support and you’ve got a managed WordPress hosting solution we definitely recommend.